Updated April 13, 2021

 I want you to see these pictures of severe facial sores in a dog.
-Note especially how quickly they both develop and then go away with the right treatment.
+Note especially how quickly they developed and then went away with the right treatment.
 This is canine eosinophilic furunculosis.

 Canine Eosinophilic Furunculosis

 This is a rare condition whose exact cause is unknown, but believed to be hypersensitivity to bite from an insect (e.g. wasp, hornet, bee, mosquito, ant) or spider.
 In this dog’s case, the cause was probably bull ants.

 Raised, swollen sores appear, and enlarge extremely rapidly.
 They are mostly found on the sides and top of the nose and muzzle, and more rarely around the eyes, on the underside or the legs.
 Eventually they become ulcerated, moist, crusty or even bleeding.

 Dogs may find the sores very painful or itchy.
 Severely affected dogs can appear unwell and lethargic.

 Treatment is very successful via anti-inflammatory corticosteroids (‘cortisone’), and antibiotics for secondary infection.
 However, as corticosteroids can just as easily be the wrong treatment for some skin conditions, it’s best to get a diagnosis first.

 Therefore, before starting the prednisolone I took a biopsy; that’s the single stitch you can see in later photos.
 The speed of improvement was as fast and impressive as the speed that it initially worsened.
 By the time the results were back, it was already 80% better.